simerk/Internity_DSA/README.md

     2. Tree Data Structure to store the genealogy information of biological species.
     3. Graph Data Structure in Social Media and Google Map.

+Q5)

+Q6) Explore more about Standard template library.

+    STL is a set of C++ template classes to provide general-purpose classes and functions with templates that implement many popular and commonly used algorithms and data structures like vectors, lists, queues, and stacks.
+Some STL containers are Set, Map, multimap, unordered_set, unordered_map, unordered_multiset, unordered_multimap, stack, queue, priority_queue, vector, dequeue, list, etc.